Cafes shut, sports fields empty as war returns to Iraq

 Strict Islamists of both major sects are hostile both to sport and to cafes where women and men mix in social situations.

-"Insurgents now are changing rules of the game," said Ali al-Bahadli, a former Iraqi army general and military analyst who works as an adviser to the Ministry of Defense.
+"Insurgents now are changing rules of the game," said Ali al-Bahadli, a former Iraqi army general and military analyst who works as an adviser to the Ministry of Defence.

 "With the recent attacks of cafes and football pitches, the message is directed at civilians is that security forces are unable to protect you."